Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Introduction

 The data-driven basis from diffusion maps has several attractive properties that help address the challenges in operator-theoretic techniques outlined in Section~\ref{secBackground}: \begin{enumerate} \item The basis functions are naturally supported on the subset of ambient data space on which the system evolves (e.g., a low-dimensional attractor), and their computation requires no a priori knowledge of that subset.
-In particular, under suitable geometrical smoothness assumptions, the diffusion maps basis converges in the limit of large data to a complete orthonormal basis of the $ L^2 $ space of the dynamical system.
-By orthogonality of the basis, passing from a Koopman to a Perron-Frobenius operator and vice versa can be accomplished by a standard matrix transpose. \item The cost for computing the basis functions scales linearly with the ambient space dimension $ d $, and after the basis has been computed, the cost of the Koopman and Perron-Frobenius approximation is independent of $ d$.
-This property is particularly important in high-dimensional applications such as analysis of engineering and geophysical fluid flows (e.g., \cite{GiannakisEtAl15}). \item Associated with the diffusion eigenfunctions is a Dirichlet energy (given by the corresponding eigenvalues), which measures the roughness of the eigenfunctions in a Riemannian geometry that depends on the kernel.
-Here, the kernel is constructed explicitly so that the Riemannian metric has compatible volume form with the invariant measure of the dynamics.
-As a result, our Galerkin approximation spaces for the Koopman eigenvalue problem are spanned by orthonormal functions with minimal expected roughness (with respect to the invariant measure). \item Through an eigenvalue-dependent normalization, the diffusion eigenfunctions form a natural basis for the $ H_1 $ Sobolev space associated with the invariant measure.
-In this basis, isotropic diffusion operators are represented by identity matrices, and therefore regularization can be carried out in a computationally efficient and well-conditioned manner. \item Through the use of kernels in Takens delay-coordinate space \cite{GiannakisMajda12a,BerryEtAl13}, the basis functions from diffusion maps can be made to converge to Koopman eigenfunctions in pure point spectrum systems, leading to efficient and noise-robust Galerkin schemes. \item The variable-bandwidth family of kernels provides a flexible framework to perform a change of measure which is equivalent to a time change \citep[][]{KatokThouvenot06} in the dynamical system---we use such a change of measure as a regularization tool in certain classes of systems with continuous Koopman spectra. \end{enumerate}
+In particular, under relatively mild assumptions, the diffusion maps basis converges in the limit of large data to a complete orthonormal basis of the $ L^2 $ space of the dynamical system.
+By orthonormality of the basis, passing from a Koopman to a Perron-Frobenius operator and vice versa can be accomplished by a standard matrix transpose. \item The cost of computing the basis functions scales linearly with the ambient space dimension $ d $, and after the basis has been computed, the cost of operator approximation is independent of $ d$.
+This property is particularly important in high-dimensional applications such as analysis of engineering and geophysical fluid flows (e.g., \cite{GiannakisEtAl15,SlawinskaGiannakis16}). \item Associated with the diffusion eigenfunctions is a Dirichlet energy (given by the corresponding eigenvalues), which measures the roughness of the eigenfunctions in a Riemannian geometry that depends on the diffusion maps kernel.
+Here, the kernel is constructed explicitly so that the Riemannian metric, $h$, has compatible volume form with the invariant measure of the dynamics.
+As a result, our Galerkin approximation spaces for the Koopman eigenvalue problem are spanned by orthonormal functions with minimal expected roughness (with respect to the invariant measure). \item Through an eigenvalue-dependent normalization, the diffusion eigenfunctions form a natural basis for the $ H_1 $ Sobolev space associated with $h$.
+In this basis, the Dirichlet form associated with $ h $ is represented by an identity matrix, and therefore diffusion regularization can be carried out in a computationally efficient and well-conditioned manner. \item Through the use of kernels in operating in Takens delay-coordinate space \cite{GiannakisMajda12a,BerryEtAl13}, the basis functions from diffusion maps can be made to converge to Koopman eigenfunctions in pure point spectrum systems, leading to efficient and noise-robust Galerkin schemes. \item The variable-bandwidth family of kernels provides a flexible framework to perform a change of measure which is equivalent to a time change \citep[][]{KatokThouvenot06} in the dynamical system---we use such a change of measure as a regularization tool in certain classes of systems with continuous Koopman spectra. \end{enumerate}